isomerpages/moh-upec/_our-work/PEC Data & Analysis/Overview.md

 aspects such as OHCA patient outcomes, and the impact of advanced technologies on response time and compression quality given by first responder and/or EMS in Singapore.</p>
-<p>We collaborate with various stakeholders locally and overseas and carry
+<p>The team also collaborates with various stakeholders locally and overseas
-out pilot trials and collecting essential data for analysis.
-Through comprehension data analysis, we identify trends, evaluate performance metrics of compression quality, and uncover opportunities for improvement in pre-hospital care for cardiac arrest.</p>
+to carry out pilot studies and collecting essential data for analysis.
+We identify trends, evaluate performance metrics of compression quality, and uncover opportunities for improvement in pre-hospital care for cardiac arrest through comprehension data analysis.</p>
+<p></p>
+<p></p>
+<p></p>